Hodge v The Queen: Court of Appeal for Ontario

-In June 1882, on appeal, the Court of Appeal for Ontario reversed the Queen's Bench decision and affirmed the conviction.
-Opinions rendered by Spragge CJ and Burton JA, which were joined by Patterson and Morrison JJ, held that the Assembly had jurisdiction to legislate in the matter and that it could delegate its authority to another body.
+The Crown appealed to the Court of Appeal for Ontario, raising two questions: whether the Legislature of Ontario have the authority to enact the provisions in issue, including the penalties, and whether it could delegate those powers to the Board of Commissioners.
+In June 1882, the Court of Appeal reversed the Queen's Bench decision and affirmed the conviction.
+The decision of the court was set out in reasons by Chief Justice Spragge and Justice Burton, with Justices Patterson and Morrison concurring.
+The Court of Appeal held that the Assembly had jurisdiction to legislate in the matter and that it could delegate its authority to another body.